“At this point, I was desperate for money, so I started working in the hostel for free accommodation and took on any other jobs I could get.”

-I wanted to go so bad that I didn’t care that I had only little savings, very little.
-I thought it would be enough to last me for a short two-week holiday in Thailand and the first few weeks in New Zealand until I found myself a job.
+I wanted to go so badly that I didn’t care that I had little savings, very little.
+I thought it would be enough to last for a short two-week holiday in Thailand and the first few weeks in New Zealand until I found myself a job.

-Unfortunately, things don’t always work out as you hope and so it happened that I got robbed during my holiday in Thailand, on an overnight bus from Chiang Mai to Bangkok.
+Unfortunately, things don’t always work out as you hope—I got robbed during my holiday in Thailand on an overnight bus from Chiang Mai to Bangkok.
 I was devastated!
 I barely had any cash left and would need to start earning money pretty much as soon as I arrived in the country.
 I already had my flight to New Zealand booked and the working holiday visa sorted, so I couldn’t even consider backing out.

-It was winter in the southern hemisphere and the weather in Auckland was pretty miserable.
-I checked into a hostel and it didn’t take long until I met some nice people.
+It was winter in the southern hemisphere, and the weather in Auckland was pretty miserable.
+I checked into a hostel, and it didn’t take long until I met some nice people.
 We had heaps of fun going out, which didn't help my cash situation at all.
-It turned out not to be that easy to find a job quickly in Auckland, so I started looking for any type of job anywhere in New Zealand.
+It turned out not to be that easy to find a job quickly in Auckland, so I started looking for any employment anywhere in New Zealand.

 Just when I thought I was back on track, I—along with a heap of other people working at the vineyards—got sacked.
 And it seemed there was no work coming up anywhere else in the region.
-I found myself wondering over and over, if I made a massive mistake rushing into this trip and kept cursing myself for travelling half way across the world without any financial backup.
-But this was not the time for regrets and anyways, there was nothing I could do about it now.
+I found myself wondering over and over if I made a massive mistake rushing into this trip and kept cursing myself for travelling halfway across the world without any financial backup.
+But this was not the time for regrets, and anyway, there was nothing I could do about it now.
 I had to make a new plan, get my shit together and find a job!

-Nearly 5 years have passed since I first arrived in New Zealand and back then I would have never thought that I’d still be living here.
-Even better, after a long battle with immigration I can now proudly say that I am a New Zealand resident, yay!
+Nearly five years have passed since I first arrived in New Zealand, and back then, I would have never thought that I’d still be living here.
+Even better, after a long battle with immigration, I can now proudly say that I am a New Zealand resident—yay!

-Looking back, I am proud of myself that I made it through the first few weeks which were not only tough physically but also mentally.
-I have learned that traveling and backpacking is not always easy and sometimes there are obstacles in your way, but if you’re determined enough and believe in yourself, it will all work out—eventually.
+Looking back, I am proud of myself that I made it through the first few weeks, which were not only tough physically but also mentally.
+I have learned that travelling and backpacking is not always easy and sometimes there are obstacles in your way, but if you’re determined enough and believe in yourself, it will all work out—eventually.

-In the end I can say that all the hardship and struggles of the first few weeks in New Zealand were worth it.
-I have learned so much about myself and proven to myself that I can do anything if I just want to.
+In the end, I can say that all the hardship and struggles of the first few weeks in New Zealand were worth it.
+I have learned so much about myself and proven to myself that I can do anything if I put my mind to it.
 And that is priceless.

 Author - Jenny Ziemen

-Jenny is originally from Germany and is now living in New Zealand.
-Over the past 9 years she has lived in several countries like Ireland, Australia and the island of Tenerife.
-She loves exploring new countries and meeting new people.
+Jenny Ziemen is from Germany.
+She has lived in several countries throughout the past ten years, including New Zealand, Ireland, Australia and the island of Tenerife.
+She loves exploring new lands and meeting new people.